WheteThunger/CarTurrets/README.md

       "y": 1.4,
       "z": -0.9
     }
-  },
-  "DefaultLimitPerCar": 4
   }
+}
 ```

-- `AutoTurretPositionByModule` -- For each module type (based on item short name), these values determine how an auto turret will be positioned relative to its parent module.
-These defaults were tested with modules in various positions with turrets facing forwards and backwards.
-Some modules, especially the small engine cockpit module, simply don't have an ideal position due to having a very small roof, but careful placement of modules and turrets can avoid any visual issues.
 - `DefaultLimitPerCar` -- The maximum number of auto turrets allowed per car.
 Cars owned by players with additional permissions may have a higher value.
 Regardless of this value, the number of auto turrets cannot exceed the number of modules on the car.
   - Note: You can also reduce the practical limit of auto turrets per car by restricting which modules they can be deployed to.
 For example, if you only allow auto turrets to be deployed to flatbed modules, a 2-socket car can have at most one auto turret (assuming it's driveable).
 For longer cars, players will have to choose between more turrets and other utilities.
 You can also restrict turrets to only 2-socket modules.
+- `AutoTurretPositionByModule` -- For each module type (based on item short name), these values determine how an auto turret will be positioned relative to its parent module.
+These defaults were tested with modules in various positions with turrets facing forwards and backwards.
+Some modules, especially the small engine cockpit module, simply don't have an ideal position due to having a very small roof, but careful placement of modules and turrets can avoid any visual issues.

 ## Localization